-On Saturday at 9 pm, we will burn the Memorial Wheels and Blocks from inside the sacred temple space.
+On Saturday, November 12, 2017 at 9 pm, we burned the Memorial Wheels and Blocks from inside the sacred temple space.
 Usually the entire temple would burn as part of this ceremony.
 In an effort to collaborate and work with the National Park Service new rules, the Temple burn ceremony is being scaled down to removable sections of the sacred structure to fuel the sacred fire.
 We hope this will allow for an safe and reflective burn experience.

 This year, on the burn pad, we have added a custom steel flooring that is assembled with clamps and bolts that was designed and built by Michael Verdon.
 Corrugated steel is placed over the custom flooring which all rests upon cinder blocks on the required protective flooring of plywood and plastic flooring mats.
 The custom steel flooring will protect the resource from heat damage from the fire.